Chad Gable: Alpha Academy (2020–2024)

 As part of the 2021 Draft, both Gable and Otis were drafted to the Raw brand.
 On the January 10, 2022 episode of Raw, Alpha Academy defeated RK-Bro (Randy Orton and Riddle) to win the Raw Tag Team Championship.
 They dropped the titles back to RK-Bro on the March 7 episode of Raw, ending their reign at 55 days.
 On Night 2 of WrestleMania 38 on April 3, Alpha Academy failed to regain the titles from RK-Bro in a triple threat match also involving The Street Profits.

 On the March 13, 2023 episode of Raw, Gable found Otis backstage taking part in a photo shoot with Maximum Male Models (ma.çé and mån.sôör, managed by Maxxine Dupri).
 Otis then decided to leave with Maximum Male Models instead of Gable, which began a series of segments between Gable and Dupri, who both wanted Otis to be on their respective teams.
 Dupri officially sided with the Alpha Academy on the May 15 episode of Raw when she cheered on Otis and Gable eliminating ma.çé and mån.sôör in the Intercontinental Championship number one contenders' battle royal.
-In the following weeks, Dupri trained with Alpha Academy, who began to slowly turn face after increasing crowd support.
+During this time, both Gable and Otis turned face after increasing crowd support, and Dupri trained with Alpha Academy.
 Dupri made her in-ring debut on the July 3 episode of Raw in a mixed six-person tag team match with Gable and Otis, defeating The Viking Raiders (Erik, Ivar and Valhalla) when Dupri pinned Valhalla.
 On the July 10 episode of Raw, Alpha Academy held a graduation ceremony for Dupri.
 At the end of the ceremony, Gable presented Dupri with her own Alpha Academy letterman's jacket.
 As Dupri was about to put on the jacket, The Viking Raiders appeared on the ramp to distract the team, and Valhalla attacked Dupri from behind and stole her jacket.
 On the following episode of Raw, Gable and Otis lost to Erik and Ivar in a "Viking Rules" match, but Dupri managed to take back her jacket.